mingodad/citadel/webcit/README.txt

  ...and log in.

- The included "setup" program is basically just an installation helper that asks a series of questions and then adds the appropriate line to inittab to start WebCit.
+ The included "setup" program is basically just an installation helper that asks a series of questions and then adds the appropriate init files to start WebCit.
 For most installations, this will do just fine.
 If you have special circumstances, or if you'd prefer to configure WebCit manually, you may skip the setup program.
 Instead, open /etc/inittab and add an entry